SeanOhAileasa/drp-data-representation/README.md

 ## Learning Outcomes

-The aim of the module is to provide a comprehensive grounding in solving computational problems and designing algorithms.

 1. Compare data models and architectures used in applications.

 2. Write software applications that adhere to common standards and protocols.